• Skip to primary navigation

 Vegetable Cheddar Cheese Soup

 This recipe for Cheddar Cheese Soup is creamy and comforting.
-Filled with bits of zucchini, broccoli, and carrots, it’s healthy comfort food.
+Filled with bits of zucchini, broccoli, and carrots, it’s perfect comfort food.

 Thursday Night Soup